feifan-li/FlyFlyDB/ReadMe.md

 # Group 25 Project - The Nosql Database: FlyFlyDB
 ## The Easiest Approach to Launch this Database:
-### just execute the "main.exe" file if you don't have Golang environment:
+### just execute the "main.exe" file if you don't have Golang environment, but note that downloading the entire project is still required:
 ```
 ./main.exe
 ```